alimac/finding-the-entrance/README.md

 > <i class="fa fa-quote-right"></i>

 Note:
-- Someone creates an issue in the issue queue on drupal.org
+- Not a great description of the problem, but it's a start
 - And maybe...